 Jolt-JNI project overview

-Jolt JNI is a physics-simulation library for Java.
+Jolt JNI is a physics-simulation library for JVM languages such as Java, Python, JavaScript, Kotlin, Groovy, and Scala.

 Use it to:

-• add solidity to walls, characters, projectiles, landscapes, and vehicles,
+add solidity to architecture, characters, projectiles, terrain, and vehicles,

 Tutorials and sample apps are provided to help you get started.